odeni3/clone-gta-landingpage/README.md

-clone of the Grand Theft Auto V landing page using React.
+clone of the Grand Theft Auto V landing page using React and SwiperJS.